MaterialFoundry/MaterialPlane/include/sensorSettings.md

 The exposure section can be used to configure things related to the detection of bases.

-There are 2 brightness settings ('Brightness' and 'Minimum Brightness') and an 'Auto Exposure' button.<br>
+There are 2 brightness related settings ('Sensitivity' and 'Minimum Brightness') and an 'Auto Exposure' button.<br>
 You should try the auto exposure first:

 1. Grab a base and activate it, make sure it stays activated during the auto exposure process.
 Make sure only one base is visible to the sensor.
 2. Hold the base near the edge of the display
 3. Press the 'Auto Exposure' button
-4. The sensor will increase the brightness until it detects the base and the brightness is close to 255
+4. The sensor will increase the sensitivity until it detects the base and its detected brightness is close to 255

 {% if variant == 'production' %}
 <b>Tip</b>: You can keep the base activated without touching it: Touch the side of the base very short, wait for the red LED to switch off, touch the side of the base again.
 Repeat this 5 times and the red LED will start blinking.
 The base is now in 'always on' mode.
 You can switch it back by either switching the base off and on, or by doing the same procedure again.